IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 ### Authentication

-In essence, authentication means that you verify that the sharing participant you're working with is who they say they are.
+Authentication means that you verify that the sharing participant you're working with is who they say they are.

 Common ways of achieving this are to require verification via credentials, such as:
 - Username and password